Rapid Detox vs. Conventional Detox

 - rapid detox should not be administered unless it is part of an intensive and long-term treatment protocol

 - some patients have died due to complications during rapid detox

 These drawbacks should give anyone considering rapid detox pause, and they should be sure that they fully understand the risks involved before selecting it as part of their treatment program.

 Why it Matters

 Detoxifying from drugs is a dangerous and harrowing ordeal under the best of circumstances.
 Add to this the fact that no one treatment is right for everyone, and it presents a difficult maze to unravel, in order to determine what method will work best in any given situation.
 If you are considering detox from drugs, it is important that you consult with a doctor, in order to determine the best course of action.
 Most important, however, is to get the help you need to begin your recovery.
-For more information about rapid detox or conventional detox call us at 800-483-2193.
+For more information about rapid detox or conventional detox call us at 800-483-2193(Who Answers?).

 - National Institute on Drug Abuse.
 (2018).
 Treatment Approaches for Drug Addiction.

 - American Society of Addiction Medicine.
 (2005).
 Public Policy Statement